NUKnightLab/cityhallmonitor/README.md

  4. MatterType
  5. MatterStatus
  6. Matter
- 7. VoteType
- 8. Event
- 9. Action

-There is also a `pull_event_items` command that will pull the EventItems for every Event in the system.
-However, it currently generates an IntegrityError on my local system because there is an EventItem that references a Matter than I do not have.
-This should be handled programatically somewhow (TODO).

 There is a `pull_attachments` which will harvest attachment records, but not the actual PDF files. `pull_pdfs` is still pending some functionality in the python-documentcloud library.
 For development, you will likely only want to pull a portion of the attachment records as it can take several hours to harvest all of them (around 58,000 total).